KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ## The Main Idea
 On iPhone Mirroring, mouse clicks will simulate taps on iPhone.
 This is great because I already know how to simulate clicks and presses and drags.
 Prestige is a fairly mechanical process—it's repeated over and over, and I have already identified a pattern in it.
 Basically, this program is going to follow some kind of pattern to perform prestige.

+## Very Important
+⚠️ I have omitted many details that are not directly related.
+In the future I <u>might</u> make write another log about them. **Please do not be surprised if things are not working well after you have followed everything in this blog.** Also, please do not have high hope about this, even after optimizations, its efficiency is still horrible compared to manual prestige.

 ## Limitations
 That being said, **if you are here for a one-size-fits-all program, you might be out of luck because this is very experimental.** You will also need at least some degree of knowledge about programming in order to understand the materials presented in this article; and worse, this is a personal log, not a tutorial so I might not be explaining things nicely.